JananiRavichandran09/Measurement-DOM/README.md

    + In this `DOM` concept, I used **document.getElementById.**
      + By using **id**, I'm getting the conversion with the help of `function`.

-  + Here is my netlify deployed link
+  + Here is my netlify deployed link:

      +  [Netlify-link-DOM-Measurement](https://measurement-dom-concept.netlify.app)